EduardHermann/GMailSender/README.md

 ## Description

-- You are able to send a GMail your a google account to another one by passing in your Email address, your password and the Email address of the person you want to send the   Email to
+- You are able to send an Email from your Google account to another one by passing in your Email address, your password and the Email address of the person you want to send the   Email to
 - The Email contains the following aspects:
   - subject of your Email
   - content of your Email